alisw/alibuild/user.markdown

 - **CFLAGS**: the CFLAGS to use
 - **LDFLAGS**: the LDFLAGS tos use
 - **CMAKE_BUILD_TYPE**: the build type which needs to be used by cmake projects

+## Disabling packages

+You can optionally disable certain packages by specifying them as a comma separated list with the `--disable` option.

 ## Controlling which system packages are picked up